 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This concept book, picture book is a hardcover edition was published by Roaring Brook Press on September 4, 2007 and has 28 pages.
+This concept book, picture book is a hardcover edition that was published by Roaring Brook Press on September 4, 2007 and has 28 pages.

 Explore it on Goodreads or Amazon.